vricot/Personal_Portfolio/README.md

 Hello and welcome to my Personal Portfolio!
 Here you can find out all about me! ^_^

 This is my first Wordpress website built entirely using HTML, CSS, and a tiny bit of Javascript.
-Not included are the PHP files and new changes to clean up design & tie things together.
+Untracked are the PHP files and new changes to clean up design & tie things together with backend.
 To see the live site please visit [site URL to come].

 This is not a finished project.
 Changes that still need to be made include:
     1. Consolidate all CSS into one file or as few as possible and clean up redundancies for easier readibility & version control